yannikkellerde/alphazero-hex-graphs/README.md

+# Fork for HEX with Graph-Neural-Networks

+This fork has the goal to make AlphaZero General work with Graph Neural Networks and my Graph implementation of Hex (To be released)

 # Fast AlphaZero General

 > There is a new version of this project that is significantly faster.
 It has large parts written in C++ and may be less beginner friendly, but it is much more practical to use.
 It lives at [bhansconnect/alphazero-pybind11](https://github.com/bhansconnect/alphazero-pybind11).